blackboard/BBDN-WsSoapPythonWorkshop/README.md

-# BBDN-Web-Service-Python-Sample-Code
+# BBDN-WsSoapPythonWorkshop
-This project contains sample code for interacting with the Blackboard Learn SOAP Web Services in Python.
+This project contains sample code for a workshop.
+The purpose of this workshop is to learn how to interact with the Blackboard Learn SOAP Web Services in Python.
 This sample code was built with Python 2.7.9.

 ###Project at a glance:
 - Target: Blackboard Learn 9.1 SP 11 minimum
 - Source Release: v1.0
-- Release Date  2015-02-19
+- Release Date  2015-08-19
 - Author: shurrey
 - Tested on Blackboard Learn 9.1 April 2014 release